Search This Blog

 358. The Ballad Of John and Yoko by The Beatles 1968

-But no matter the opinion of a bunch of 12 year old boys on the cusp of teenage wildlife there was no denying that despite the strange and personal subject matter of this single it really rocked.
-And if Paul was so dead against Yoko how come he plays almost instrument.
-We had these visions of Paul and John rocking out together while the rest of the lads were on holidays.
+But no matter the opinion of a bunch of 12-year-old boys on the cusp of teenage wildlife there was no denying that despite the strange and personal subject matter of this single it really rocked.
+And if Paul was so dead against Yoko how come he plays almost every instrument.
+We had these visions of Paul and John rocking out together while the rest of the lads were on holiday.
 Brilliant song.
-And when John says "Christ you know it ain't easy" it seemed really hard edge for pop radio.
+And when John says "Christ you know it ain't easy" it seemed a really hard edge for pop radio.

 Tuesday, February 7, 2012